 Guide to Distribution Codes Distribution Codes Explanations Used with code (if applicable) 1-Early distribution, no known exception.
-Use Code 1 only if the participant has not reached age 591/2, and you do not know if any of the exceptions under Code 2, 3, or 4 apply.
-However, use Code 1 even if the distribution is made for medical expenses, health insurance premiums, qualified higher education expenses, a first-time home purchase, a qualified reservist distribution, or a qualified birth or adoption distribution under section 72(t)(2)(B), (D), (E), (F), (G), or (H).
-Code 1 must also be used even if a taxpayer is 591/2 or older and he or she modifies a series of substantially equal periodic payments under section 72(q), (t), or (v) prior to the end of the 5-year period which began with the first payment.
+Use Code 1 only if the participant has not reached age $59^{1/2}$, and you do not know if any of the exceptions under Code 2, 3, or 4 apply.
+However, use Code 1 even if the distribution is made for medical expenses, health insurance premiums, qualified higher education expenses, a first-time home purchase, a qualified reservist distribution, or a qualified birth or adoption distribution under section $72(t)(2)(B)$, (D), (E), (F), (G), or (H).
+Code 1 must also be used even if a taxpayer is $59^{1/2}$ or older and they modify a series of substantially equal periodic payments under section $72(q)$, (t), or (v) prior to the end of the 5-year period that began with the first payment.
 8, B, D, K, L, M, or P 2-Early distribution, exception applies.
 Use Code 2 only if the participant has not reached age 591⁄2 and you know the distribution is the any of the following. • A Roth IRA conversion (an IRA converted to a Roth IRA). • A distribution made from a qualified retirement plan or IRA because of an IRS levy under section 6331. • A governmental section 457(b) plan distribution that is not subject to the additional 10% tax.
-But see Governmental section 457(b) plans , earlier, for information on distributions that may be subject to the 10% additional tax. • A distribution from a qualified retirement plan after separation from service in or after the year the participant has reached age 55. • A distribution from a governmental defined benefit plan to a public safety employee (as defined in section 72(t)(10)(B)) after separation from service, in or after the year the employee has reached age 50. • A distribution that is part of a series of substantially equal periodic payments, as described in section 72(q), (t), (u), or (v). • A distribution that is a permissible withdrawal under an eligible automatic contribution arrangement (EACA). • Any other distribution subject to an exception under section 72(q), (t), (u), or (v) that is not required to be reported using Code 1, 3, or 4.
+But see Governmental section 457(b) plans , earlier, for information on distributions that may be subject to the 10% additional tax. • A distribution from a qualified retirement plan after separation from service in or after the year the participant has reached age 55. • A distribution from a governmental plan to a public safety employee (as defined in section 72(t)(10)(B)) after separation from service, in or after the year the employee has reached age 50 or 25 years of service under the plan, whichever is earlier.
+A distribution from a qualified plan, a section 403(a) plan, or a section 403(b) plan to an employee who provides firefighting services, after separation from service, in or after the year the employee has reached age 50 or 25 years of service under the plan, whichever is earlier. • A distribution that is part of a series of substantially equal periodic payments, as described in section 72(q), (t), (u), or (v). • A distribution that is a permissible withdrawal under an eligible automatic contribution arrangement (EACA). • Any other distribution subject to an exception under section 72(q), (t), (u), or (v) that is not required to be reported using Code 1, 3, or 4. • An employer matching or nonelective contribution made to a Roth SEP IRA or a Roth SIMPLE IRA.
 8, B, D, K, L, M, or P 3-Disability.
-For these purposes, see section 72(m)(7).
-D 4-Death.
+For these purposes, see section 72(m)(7) and Rev. Rul.
+85-105, 1985-2 C.B.
+53. D 4-Death.
 Use Code 4 regardless of the age of the participant to indicate payment to a decedent's beneficiary, including an estate or trust.
 Also, use it for death benefit payments made by an employer but not made as part of a pension, profit-sharing, or retirement plan.
 Also, use it for payments of reportable death benefits.
 8, A, B, D, G, H, K, L, M, or P 5-Prohibited transaction.
 Use Code 5 if there was a prohibited transaction involving the IRA account.
 Code 5 means the account is no longer an IRA.
 None 6-Section 1035 exchange.
 Use Code 6 to indicate the tax-free exchange of life insurance, annuity, long-term care insurance, or endowment contracts under section 1035.
 W